esandovalp/obsidian_v.1/vault_v1/Probability notes.md

 $$\text{Independent trials that result in a success with probability }p \text{ are successively performed until a total of }r\text{ successes is obtained.
 Show that the probability that exactly }n\text{ trials are required is } \binom{n-1}{r-1}=p^{r}(1-p)^{n-r}
 \text{Hint: In order for it to take n trials to obtain r successes, how many successes must occur in the first n-1 trials?}
 $$

+6. An urn contains b black balls and r red balls.
+One of the balls is drawn at random, but when it is put back in the urn, c additional balls of the same color are put in with it.
+Now, suppose that we draw another ball.
+Show that the probability that the first ball was black, given that the second ball drawn was red, is b/(b + r + c).
+$$$$